vitalije/gsaafaw/README.md

 The result is in this repository which represents a cargo workspace with two separate crates.
-One is library service-authenticator and the other is small command line that demonstrates sending a an email message using this library and google service account credentials.
+One is library service-authenticator and the other is small command line that demonstrates sending an email message using this library and google service account credentials.